EndPointCorp/end-point-blog/2020/09/05/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 - `--network-alias web`: Set our container's name within the network.
 - `-p 5000:5000`: Open port `5000` to access our soon-to-be running Magento app.
 - `-v ${PWD}:/workspaces/magento-demo`: Create a new volume that makes our current working directory be the same as the `/workspaces/magento-demo` directory within the container.
 This is where we'll store all the Magento files.
 Binding these directories makes it possible to access and modify the Magento files both from the container and from the host machine.
 This just makes things easier and more convenient for development purposes.
-- `magento-demo-web`: Name our container this way.
+- `magento-demo-web`: Use this image.

 Running `docker container ls` will show a list of all running containers.
 Including the one we just created: